Learn Langoost

 Read →Web libraries

-Pure-Langoost libraries for serving HTTP with Request/Response types, WebSockets, and Server-Sent Events.
+Pure-Langoost libraries for serving HTTP with Request/Response types, WebSockets, Server-Sent Events, cookies, and signed sessions.

 Read →Standard library